Las Fallas in Valencia: events, traditions and travel tips

 6 destinations you can’t miss in the Segovia province

 Located in the heart of Spain, namely in the Castile and León region, Segovia is one of those places that is often overlooked.
-Luckily, we took advantage of a recent family wedding to road trip throughout the Segovia province at our own pace.
+Luckily, we took advantage of a recent family wedding in July 2025 to road trip throughout the Segovia province at our own pace.
 From the iconic capital city of Segovia itself, to lesser known but still charming villages, this area abounds with cultural treasures and serene landscapes.
 In this travel guide, I’ll walk you through everything you need to know to plan your trip, from the best destinations in the Segovia province, to what and where to eat, where to stay and so much more.
 At the end of this post, I’ve also included a map so you can easily pinpoint all the locations mentioned here.

 San Pedro and San Marcial ´fiestas´ in Irún: the tradition of the Alarde